Guangzhou–Shenzhen railway: Service between Guangzhou and Chaoshan or Fujian direction

 Daily trains are offered between Guangzhou East Railway Station and Chaoshan Railway Station, a few of them will continue to Shantou Railway Station; in addition, starting from 1 July 2018, one departure serving the Guangzhou East to Chaoshan service will continue to Xiamen.

 Since not later than 26 June 2021, more EMU trains are available for service between Xiamen (or Xiamen North Station) and Guangzhou city, at which two of them (using Xiamen North Station at the time of writing in June 2023) will continue to Nanning East Station.
 CRH2A EMU trains are in use for service between Xiamen North and Nanning.
 However, with effective from 11 October 2023 the above-mentioned trains, in particular those formerly serving between Fujian and Guangxi province via Guangzhou, are shorten to serve only between Fujian province and Guangzhou city.

-In year 2023, D3653/D3652 train served by CRH2A EMU made a stop at Dongguan station, after departing from Nanpingshi (some 35km from Wuyishan) via Fuzhou, Xiamen North, and Shenzhen North stations, and after Dongguan station the train will continue to Guangzhou via Guang-Shen line, and the final destination for D3653/D3652 is Nanning East station as at 30 June 2023.

-Train serving Xiamen (North) - Guangzhou - Nanning (East) service in year 2023.
-It's CRH2A EMU serving train number D3655/D3658 from Nanning (East) station...